trueos/trueos-docs/trueos-handbook/preinstall.rst

   you use will depend upon your operating system

 * a USB thumb drive or hard drive large enough to hold the image

-Once the image is written, boot from the removable device and proceed with the TrueOS® installation.

 .. note:: If there is a card reader on the system or the USB drive is connected using a USB dongle, device enumeration may be affected.
 For